5 Canadian Cream Liqueurs To Try Instead Of Baileys This Winter

 Whether you love a glug mixed into a wintery afternoon coffee or turn up your nose at its sweet taste, for many of us cream liqueur is synonymous with Baileys Irish Cream.
-While Baileys is ubiquitous for good reason (and you can even make your own), the world of cream liqueurs extends far beyond this bar cabinet staple.
+While Baileys is ubiquitous for good reason (and you can even make your own Baileys Irish Cream with our whisky liqueur recipe), the world of cream liqueurs extends far beyond this bar cabinet staple.

 Over the past few years, more Canadian distillers have been getting into the boozy cream game, producing artisanal bottles, experimenting with alternative spirit bases, and developing blends with mellow, nuanced flavours.
 Here are five Canadian bottles to try from this new generation of cooler creams.